Tuning applications

 ARM Performance reports

-The commands used to run the ARM performance reports are:
+The commands used to use and run the ARM performance reports and map are:

 perf-report mpirun ./fvcom.bin --casename=$RUN > $RUN_DIR/log-${SLURM_JOBID}.out